Rugova (region): Costumes

 Men wear white woolen pants (tirqi) with a caul, sash, vest and a black tunic (xhurdi).
 The qeleshe is a felt hat that is seen all over Albania.
 Men also wear a white scarf (maud) on their heads.
 It is over three meters long and is worn from age 7 until death.
 The maud is used as a burial shroud after death.

 Examples of tirqi in other parts of the world are braies in Gaul and the kilt in Scotland which resemble the Bavarian kilotons.

 Pyrrhic Dance

 The Pyrrhic Dance (or Warrior Dance of Rugova) has traditionally been performed by mountain dwellers.
 This dance was based on the Korybantes (guards of the baby Zeus).
 The Korybantes prevented Cronus from finding the place where his son, Zeus, was hidden, by clashing their swords to cover the cries of the baby.
-Dorians took this dance to Sparta, Alexander the Great danced before attacking Persia, and Julius Caesar, after his stay in Illyria, made the dance known in Italy.
+Dorians took this dance to Sparta, Alexander the Great danced it before attacking Persia, and Julius Caesar, after his stay in Illyria, made the dance known in Italy.
 The Albanologist, Thelloczi, asserts that Illyrians danced with swords in their hands as Albanians do today.

 Women dance with handkerchieves.
 There is also a combined dance in which women and men dance together.